TheWidlarzGroup/react-native-notificated/docs/docs/default-variants-config/position.md

 - `center` - at the middle of the screen (y-axis)
 - `bottom`- at the bottom of the screen

-Default setting for the `notificationPosition` is the `top` value.
+The default setting for the `notificationPosition` is the `top` value.

-Depending on whether you want to change notification position for the whole app or only change it for a certain notification, you can either:
+Depending on whether you want to change the notification position for the whole app or only change it for a certain notification, you can either:

 <br/>

-### Set position for all notifications in the global config object:
+### Set the position for all notifications in the global config object:

 ```jsx
 import React from 'react'